Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 👉 Browse Tours on Viator

+These vortexes are scattered throughout the countryside and draw many visitors wanting to meditate, feel energetic forces, and see what all the fuss is about.
 Most of the sites are somewhat remote and require a hike or bike to reach them.
-Otherwise, you can take a jeep tour to various vortex sites.
+Otherwise, you can take a Jeep tour to various vortex sites.

 Red Rock Scenic Byway

-This drive is a must for stunning scenic views without having to leave the car
+This drive is a must for stunning scenic views without having to leave the car.

 View of the bridge at the Red Rock Scenic Bay in Sedona